jedahan/jedahan.github.com/_posts/2013-11-26-opencv-and-openframeworks-64-bit-on-mavericks.md

   * use [nick hardeman's 64-bit fork of openFrameworks](https://github.com/NickHardeman/openframeworks_osx_64)
   * make sure all the targets are 10.9 for your app
   * add the correct dylibs from /usr/local/lib to the project
+  * If you are using the makefiles, just prepend the following to your project `Makefile`

+        USER_CFLAGS = -I/usr/local/include